About Dutch Media Literacy Network

 - NPO, a Public Broadcasting Company.

 These organisations all cover a specific area within the media literacy playing field.
-Additionally, Mediawijzer.net works with a growing number of network partners.
-Since 2008, more than 1.100 organisations have registered as network partners.
-Among the latter are libraries, schools, media producers, museums, research institutes, publishing companies and more.
+Additionally, the Network works with a growing number of network partners.
+Since 2008, more than 1.200 organisations have registered as network partners.
+Among them are libraries, schools, media producers, museums, research institutes, publishing companies and more.
 The free network membership enables these organisations to meet each other, exchange expertise and develop new initiatives.